 Click here for details on our confirmed speakers and their talks.

 GeoOttawa 2017 is pleased to present the first GeoContractor forum entitled "Designer and Contractor Interface in Geotechnical Construction".
-This event will be run as a moderated special session in which invited contractors (4 or 5) will each present an opening statement on the general topic of the forum.
+This event will be run as a moderated special session in which 4 invited contractors will each present an opening statement on the general topic of the forum.
 A question and answer forum will follow, including pre-determined questions and audience questions.
-The event is tentatively scheduled for Monday morning, running parallel to the first round of technical presentations following the opening plenary session.
+The event is scheduled for Monday morning, running parallel to the first round of technical presentations following the opening plenary session.

 Best Paper Awards